Text Editor–Design Component/Design System

 Scope and Constraints

-- Constraints: The constraints were not every team was clear about the user demands and clear users’ data.
-We couldn’t depend on sufficient user data to rebuild the functions.
-Thus, we mostly focused on rebuilding the UI of the text editor and make sure the functions and flow be consistent and accessible.
-To build up a component library for designers and developers to deliver works collaboratively and efficiently.
+- Constraints: The constraints were not every team was clear about the user demands and has clear user usage data.
+I couldn’t depend on sufficient user data to rebuild the functions.
+Thus, I mostly focused on rebuilding the entire text editor to make sure the functions and flow to be cover all the use cases.
+All the use cases were consistent and accessible.

 Processes and What I Did